GSP

 The contents of the file is read during the file transfer in a streaming manner to allow huge files to get transferred without using much memory.
 It therefore requires that the file is kept intact during the entire request.

-If the file size cannot be determined before actually reading it (such as for a device or named pipe), the whole mime structure containing the part will be transferred as chunks by HTTP and rejected by IMAP.
+If the file size cannot be determined before actually reading it (such as for a character device or named pipe), the whole mime structure containing the part is transferred using chunks by HTTP but is rejected by IMAP.

-Setting a part's contents twice is valid: only the value set by the last call is retained.
+Setting a part's contents multiple times is valid: only the value set by the last call is retained.

 curl_mime *mime;